zalsaigh/cs488/A3/README.md

 Run this program with ./Assets/puppet.lua.
 I tested this on the VBox VM.
 I used c++17 instead of 14.

+I used Phong shading, and implemented ambient intensity into the Material class.
+This means that, to get a3mark.lua working, you just need to add a third vec3 to the materials, like so:

+red = gr.material({1.0, 0.0, 0.0}, {0.1, 0.1, 0.1}, {0.1, 0.1, 0.1}, 10)

+Note the third {0.1, 0.1, 0.1}

 # Manual/Assumptions

 I changed the background colour to purple.